Key Payers Denied Your Application Citing Their Network Is Closed – Now What?

 Published in Government Relations on April 30, 2025

-By Melanie Ewald, VP of Payer Relations, VGM
+By Melanie Ewald, VP of Payer Relations and Reimbursement, VGM

 This experience has increasingly become one of the most common questions we receive from our provider members as more and more payers move to narrow their provider networks.
 The reasons payers seek to narrow their networks are simple.
 Payers are highly motivated to achieve their goals while doing less work and are not required to allow providers into their networks unless there is a patient access issue.
 For those of you fortunate enough to be a part of a narrow network, this may not be much of an issue for you.